The Devil (1972 film): Plot

 Enraged, Jakub returns to his best friend's home and kills his friend in a duel.
-Zakonnica helps a delirious Jakub flee into the woods where they are encountered once more by the Stranger.
+The Nun helps a delirious Jakub flee into the woods where they are encountered once more by the Stranger.
 The Stranger demands Jakub sign a document identifying all his former friends and family as conspirators against the king and crediting the Stranger with bringing the conspiracy down (this seems to confirm the Mother's claims that the Stranger is indeed a man working for the government).
 The Stranger says he had to expose Jakub to the truth about his family and friends or else he never would have given them up.
 Jakub agrees to sign only if the Stranger can tell him if the world has beauty in it or if it is all corrupt.
 The Stranger says the world is beautiful (and portrays his feelings about the world through dance).
-After Jakub signs the document, the Stranger fatally shoots him in the head and takes Zakonnica.
+After Jakub signs the document, the Stranger fatally shoots him in the head and takes the Nun.

 The pair journey to some Prussian soldiers where the Stranger hands them the documents signed by Jakub.
 The soldiers criticize the Stranger as immoral, pay him for his work, and mock his efforts to corrupt Jakub's soul.
-Enraged but unable to defeat the soldiers, the Stranger attacks and starts raping Zakonnica.
+Enraged but unable to defeat the soldiers, the Stranger attacks and starts raping the Nun.
 She uses the opportunity to steal the Stranger's straight-razor and castrates him.
 The Stranger turns into a wolf (suggesting he really was the Devil after all) and dies from his wounds.
-The film ends with Zakonnica standing victorious over the canine-corpse of the Stranger.
+The film ends with the Nun standing victorious over the canine-corpse of the Stranger.